Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_jokes.md

     print("Bot: Try saying 'tell me a joke' or 'hello'!")
 ```

-## Remember
-- Store jokes in a list
-- `random.choice(jokes)` picks a random joke
+**How it works:** Store jokes in a list, then `random.choice(jokes)` picks a random one.
+You'll get a different joke each time you ask!
-- Different joke each time!

-## Try This
-Add your own jokes to the list!
+Add your own jokes to the list - make them funny, silly, or punny!

-## If Stuck
-- Type "tell me a joke" or "joke"
-- Add more to the `jokes` list

-You did it! ⭐